 There is proof that using non-professional headshots can be a surefire way to be passed over for opportunities.
 There are also various psychological factors on why a professional shot is worth it.
 One is that your photo will make a lasting impression in practically no time at all.
 The quality matters, a lot.

 A lot of people do not want to get professional headshots out of fear of their cost.
 Depending on your market, they can range from $100 to more than $1,000 to have done.
-In Los Angeles, professional headshots can range in price quite a bit.
+Professional headshots in Los Angeles can range in price quite a bit.
 But they do not have to be as expensive as many people think.
 Still, if you insist on trying to do headshots yourself and matching the quality a professional can deliver, what do you need to know?

 In addition to understanding how to manually use a DSLR, mirrorless, or medium-format camera, you will need to understand the laws of light.
 If you are looking for studio-quality headshots versus natural light, you will also need to understand how to use studio lighting alongside your camera.
 Specifically, you will need to be able to use off-camera lighting, light modifiers, commercial grade cameras, and lenses.